Winward Racing: Winward Racing

-In 2020 the German team HTP Motorsport and the US-American team Winward Racing became HTP Winward Motorsport after they started a successful partnership in 2017.
+In 2020 the German team HTP Motorsport joined with Bryce Ward's Houston (Texas) based Winward Racing to form HTP Winward Motorsport after they started a successful partnership in 2017.
 Since then they had already entered Mercedes AMG GT4 cars in the Michelin Pilot Challenge.
 HTP Winward Motorsport is now the biggest Mercedes-AMG customer team.

 HTP Junior Team

 When the ADAC Formel Masters transformed into the ADAC Formula 4 (in accordance with FIA Formula 4 regulations), HTP Motorsport entered three Tatuus F4-T014 cars.
 The team was run by Brückner and former HWA Team CEO Gerhard Ungar.
 Marvin Dienst and Jenneau Esmeijer raced the full 2015 season while Carrie Schreiner ran a partial season.
 Dienst won eight races and clinched the championship, while Esmeijer settled for seventh.
 At the end of 2015 Ralf Schumacher took over the role from Brücker renaming the team US Racing, ending the involvement from HTP Motorsport in ADAC Formula 4.